spencerkee/dag_todo/README.md

 # TODO

+### 2024-08-21
+Now that I have a view graph and a data graph, the weird thing is that the view graph needs to track changes to the datagraph, and then everyone else should track changes to the view graph.
+Just have a second signal?
+Seems easiest.

 ### 2024-08-12
 Okay I want to not show completed nodes.
 How do I do that?
 - Create a helper function which I wrap every .nodes/.graph/.edges call with.
 This helper function takes in showCompleted() signal and constructs a graph on the fly where I delete all of the completed nodes and they get contracted.